MLS Review: Villa sinks struggling Galaxy, Kaka bizarrely sent off after video review

 Lewis broke the deadlock with his first MLS goal, curling the ball up and over Galaxy goalkeeper Brian Rowe nine minutes into the second half.

-Fresh from his match-winning hat-trick against city rivals New York Red Bulls, Spain's all-time leading goalscorer Villa sealed the win in the 73rd minute with a stunning effort into the top corner of the net.
+Fresh from his match-winning hat-trick against the New York Red Bulls, Spain's all-time leading goalscorer Villa sealed the win in the 73rd minute with a stunning effort into the top corner of the net.

-Chicago surrendered a lead as they dropped to third, albeit with a game in hand, and six points behind in-form leaders Toronto.
+Chicago surrendered a lead as the Fire dropped to third, albeit with a game in hand, and six points behind in-form leader Toronto.

-Justin Morrow was at the double in Toronto's 4-1 drubbing of visiting Portland Timbers.
+Justin Morrow was at the double in Toronto's 4-1 drubbing of the visiting Portland Timbers.

 After a goalless first half, Morrow scored twice after the break, while Victor Vazquez and Marco Delgado were also on target.